pierrebai/dak/any_op/Readme.md

   of the function without being an argument.

 The result should look like compile-time function overload.
-For example here is how a call to the dynamic-dispatch `to_text` function looks like:
+For example here is how we would call a `to_text` function using our dynamic dispatch mechanism:

    ```C++
    std::wstring result = to_text(7);